 ProfessionalsJeffrey D. Saferstein

 A partner in Paul, Weiss’s Restructuring Department, Jeff Saferstein practices exclusively in the areas of corporate restructurings and workouts, bankruptcy and specialized financings.
-Jeff has advised creditors, postpetition lenders and equity holders in a number of high-profile matters, including in the restructurings of PetSmart, LBI Media, Caesars, Westinghouse Electric, Mood Media and Charming Charlie.
-He also has broad experience advising companies in in- and out-of-court restructurings across a wide variety of industries, including Hexion Inc., Verso Corporation, Houghton Mifflin Harcourt Publishing Company, School Specialty, Buffets Restaurants Holdings, Pinnacle Agriculture Holdings, Samsonite Corporation and Time Warner Cable.
+Jeff has advised creditors, postpetition lenders and equity holders in a number of high-profile matters, including in the restructurings of EP Energy, PetSmart, LBI Media, Caesars, Westinghouse Electric, Mood Media and Charming Charlie.
+He also has broad experience advising companies in in- and out-of-court restructurings across a wide variety of industries, including Hexion Inc., Verso Corporation, Houghton Mifflin Harcourt Publishing Company, School Specialty, Buffets Restaurants Holdings, Pinnacle Agriculture Holdings and Samsonite Corporation.

 Awards and Recognitions